 Tim was introduced to NAMI in early 2018 after learning that a loved one had been diagnosed with bipolar disorder.
 Less than six months later, he joined the NAMI Westside Los Angeles team as Education Coordinator.
 The role offered him the opportunity to be of service to an expanding community of those impacted by mental health conditions by connecting them to NAMI’s many classes and support groups.

-Now serving as the affiliate’s Director of Programs and Services, Tim has spearheaded the expansion of NAMI’s renowned Ending the Silence program, coordinating over 50 presentations at area schools in the past year alone.
-As an ETS Lead Presenter, he speaks to students, staff, and parents about various aspects of mental health conditions, including why mental health is as important as physical health, and how to recognize the warning signs of a condition in yourself or others.
-With a diverse background that includes TV writing as well as Communications Director for a tech startup, Tim is well suited to help spread the word about NAMI and all its programs, so families won’t have to wait until they’re in crisis to learn about this incredible organization.
-His tireless advocacy is driven by his mission to end the shame and stigma that continue to surround mental health conditions, and to help our affiliate become a beacon of hope to all those in need.
+Now serving as the affiliate’s Director of Programs and Services, Tim has spearheaded the expansion of NAMI’s renowned Family-to-Family and Ending the Silence programs.
+Since joining the affiliate, Tim has coordinated over 350 ETS presentations at area schools, including over 150 delivered virtually during the pandemic.
+As an ETS Lead Presenter, Tim speaks to students, staff, and parents about various aspects of mental health conditions, including why mental health is as important as physical health, and how to recognize the warning signs of a condition in yourself or others.
+Tim’s tireless advocacy is driven by his mission to end the shame and stigma that continue to surround mental health conditions, and to help spread the word about NAMI and all its programs, so families won’t have to wait until they’re in crisis to learn about this incredible organization.

 Elizabeth Stephens, Operations/Outreach Coordinator

 Elizabeth is a recent UCLA grad who is passionate about mental health advocacy and ensuring that the appropriate mental health services are accessible to all.
 Coming from a place of lived experience, Elizabeth understands first hand the importance of addressing the stigma surrounding mental health and building a community of hope for all of those affected by mental health conditions.